ayobro1/band-msg/README.md

 * Inspired by Discord
 * Built with SvelteKit
-* Database by Neon
+* Database by CONVEX THE BEST DB
-* Deployed on Vercel
+* Deployed on Vercel GOAT

 ---